1. Background on Signals

 Figure 5.
 Time Domain of AM, FM, and PM Signals

 Figure 5 represents various analog techniques—AM, FM, and PM—applied to a carrier signal.
-In the AM case, the message signal is the blue sine wave that forms the "envelope" of the higher frequency carrier sine wave.
-In the FM case, the message data is the dashed square wave.
+For AM, the message signal is the blue sine wave that forms the "envelope" of the higher frequency carrier sine wave.
+For FM, the message data is the dashed square wave.
 As the figure illustrates, the resulting carrier signal changes between two distinct frequency states.
-Each of these frequency states represents the high and low state of the message signal.
+Each frequency state represents the high and low state of the message signal.
 If the message signal were a sine wave in this case, there would be a more gradual change in frequency, which would be more difficult to see.
-In the PM case, notice the distinct phase change at the edges of the dashed square wave message signal.
+For PM, notice the distinct phase change at the edges of the dashed square wave message signal.

-Applying this to the earlier discussion, if only the carrier sine wave amplitude changes with respect to time (proportional to the message signal), as is the case with AM modulation, we should see changes in the I/Q plane only with respect to the distance from the origin to the I/Q points.
-This is evidenced by the following image:
+As mentioned earlier, if only the carrier sine wave amplitude changes with respect to time (proportional to the message signal), as is the case with AM modulation, the I/Q plane graph changes only with respect to the distance from the origin to the I/Q points, as shown in the following image:

 Figure 6.
 I/Q Data in the Complex Domain

-The preceding figure shows the I/Q data points vary in amplitude only, with the phase fixed of 45 degrees.
-We cannot tell from Figure 6 the nature of the message signal—only that it is amplitude modulated.
-However, if we can see how the I/Q data points vary in magnitude with respect to time, we can essentially see a representation of the message signal.
+The preceding figure shows the I/Q data points vary in amplitude only, with the phase fixed at 45 degrees.
+You cannot tell much about the message signal, only that it is amplitude modulated.
+However, if you watch how the I/Q data points vary in magnitude with respect to time, you can essentially see a representation of the message signal.
 Using LabVIEW's 3D graph control, we can show the third axis of time to illustrate the message signal.

 Figure 7.
 Representation of Magnitude vs. Time